chomosuke/typst-preview.nvim/README.md

 This plugin wouldn't be possible without the work of [Enter-tainer/typst-preview](https://github.com/Enter-tainer/typst-preview).
-If you like this plugin enough to star it, please consider staring [Enter-tainer/typst-preview](https://github.com/Enter-tainer/typst-preview) as well.
+If you like this plugin enough to star it, please consider starring [Enter-tainer/typst-preview](https://github.com/Enter-tainer/typst-preview) as well.